Write Effective Attached Note

 Write from the company’s point of view

 For instance, if the company is looking to hire a blogger to build the connection and establish credibility, it makes sense to highlight successes in written communication.
-However, if they need a blogger to appear in search results more often and get more reads, it’s the SEO optimization and internet marketing that you should focus on in that cover letter.
+However, if they need a blogger to appear in search results more often and get more reads, it’s the SEO optimization and internet marketing that you should focus on in that document.

 Use the power of numbers